Table of Contents[Hide][Show]

 Canola One of the First Crops to Undergo Genetic Modification

-In addition to the seed splitting, the canola plant was one of the first to go through and get acceptance for genetic modification in 1995.
-GMO crops are Roundup ready, which means they can be liberally sprayed with the herbicide glyphosate without wilting and dying.
+In addition to the seed splitting, the canola plant was one of the first to get acceptance for genetic modification.

 With the backing of Monsanto, the FDA, the Canadian government, and health gurus alike, this truly problematic crop was crowned King of Edible Oils by the processed food system.